Xyvir/Thumby-Website/docs/Education/Simple-Looping-BGM-Example.md

     return
 ```

-## Part 3: Cleaning up and fixing the timing.
+## Part 3: Cleaning up and restarting the song